deweysasser/runbook-framework/README.md

 ## What is it?

-A shell (bash) framework to implement run books scripts that help move from fully manual to fully automated processes.
+A shell (bash) framework to implement run book scripts that help move from fully manual to fully automated processes.

 ## Background